uchide/Uchide2020GJI/README.md

 * Column 15: Number of stations used for the focal mechanism determination.

 ## References
 Uchide, T. (2020).
 Focal mechanisms of small earthquakes beneath the Japanese islands based on first-motion polarities picked using deep learning.
-Geophysical Journal International. https://doi.org/10.1093/gji/ggaa401
+Geophysical Journal International, 223(3), 1658–1671, https://doi.org/10.1093/gji/ggaa401.